Skip to content

 An overuse injury is produced by a repeated action causing a repetitive trauma over a period of time.
 They are common among sportspeople and can often occur in children and adolescents.
 There can be multiple factors causing injury and a thorough diagnosis with a treatment plan may help speed recovery and lessen the recurrence of overuse injuries.

-Rachel Miller is a highly experienced podiatrist who treats many patients with overuse injuries.
 Please see below if you want more detailed explanation of overuse injuries, their symptoms, causes and treatment.

 Call the Clinic for an appointment